CLICK HERE for our Christmas 2023 opening times and last postage dates

 FAIRTRADE (ONE WORD)

-The "Fairtrade" logo on a product reassures buyers that it has been traded in accordance with the principles and regulations set out by Fairtrade International (represented in the UK by the British Fairtrade Foundation).
+The FAIRTRADE mark on a product reassures buyers that it has been traded in accordance with the principles and regulations set out by Fairtrade International (represented in the UK by the Fairtrade Foundation).

-These social, economic and environmental standards are for both companies and the farmers and workers to adhere to.
-For companies, these standards include payment no lower than the Fairtrade Minimum Price and an additional Fairtrade Premium to invest in business or community projects of the community’s choice.
-As for the farmers and workers, the standards include the likes of product quality and environmentally friendly farming practices.
+These social, economic and environmental standards are set for both companies and Fairtrade farmers and workers.
+For companies, these standards include payment no lower than the Fairtrade Minimum Price and/or an additional Fairtrade Premium to invest in the farm, business or community projects that matter most to the farmers.

 FAIR TRADE (TWO WORDS)